eshvp/Work-Ethic/README.md

-# WorkEthic
+# Work Ethic

-**WorkEthic** is a task management app built with Flutter to help improve productivity and track your work ethic through time-based task tracking.
+**Work Ethic** is a task management app built with Flutter to help improve productivity and track your work ethic through time-based task tracking.

 ## Features